Can I get something to eat?

 We are a family oriented nudist club.
 Appropriate behavior is expected at all times.

-Like virtually all nudist clubs, cameras and camera capable devices are not allowed.
-Any cell phones or computers with picture taking capability must be left in your vehicle.
+Like virtually all nudist clubs, camera-capable glasses, tablets, cell phones, cameras, drones, and any other camera capable devices are not allowed.
+Any device with picture taking capability must be left in your vehicle.